se4astien/meilleurtaux-react/README.md

 # Meilleurtaux FullStack Project React/NodeJS

-React project with frontend, Back office and Backend with Express / Node.js on Heroku.
+Project created with React for the frontend and the back office and Express / Node for the Backend deployed on Heroku.
 Data hosted on MongoDB via mLab.
-Email notification is sent with Mailgun after filling the form.
-VIPOCO API for the zip code autocompletion.
 Cookies for data persistence.
+Email notification send by Mailgun with all data after filling the form.
+Back Office with password to read and/or remove all data.

 ## Installation